supermemo-wiki/SuperMemo.Wiki/blogs/alexgiorev/minecraft.md

 title: Minecraft as an analogy to learning
 description: Understanding mining in Minecraft can help us understand learning in real life
 published: true
-date: 2021-03-22T13:14:07.481Z
+date: 2021-03-22T18:18:37.716Z
 tags:
 editor: markdown
 dateCreated: 2021-02-26T16:35:46.641Z
 ---

-**WARNING: still in the process of incremental writing**

-In this analogy, I hope to clarify the concept of [learn drive](https://supermemo.guru/wiki/Learn_drive) by using Minecraft as an analogy.
+In this article, I hope to clarify the concept of [learn drive](https://supermemo.guru/wiki/Learn_drive) by using Minecraft as an analogy.

 # Analogies as isomorphisms
-TODO: Maybe not good as a first heading

 An analogy can be thought of as a correspondence between concepts.
 If we think of a [concept network](https://supermemo.guru/wiki/Concept_network), an analogy between two systems represented by two concept networks is like a [graph isomorphism](https://en.wikipedia.org/wiki/Graph_isomorphism) between the two networks.
 To demonstrate an isomorphism (or a partial isomorphism), you have to say which nodes in one graph correspond to which nodes in the other, so that to describe an analogy between the learn drive and Minecraft I would need to say which concepts in (my understanding of) the learn drive correspond to which concepts in (my understanding of) Minecraft.